 The detection result shows that our proposed method can consider attack flow as an “unknown” flow for almost all significant level α, except α = 0.001.
 This small value of significant level reflects a wide interval of confidence.
 Some references consider confidence level as 1 – α [14], so it can be said that our observed data is not achieved 99.9% of confidence level.
 It can be improved by increasing the number of observed data to decrease the value of FPRmin.
 However, the overall result shows that the unknown flow needs to be monitored by packet capturing for further inspection and analysis.
-Noted that,ethernet flow is detected as “known” flow due to a few numbers of packet and consistency appearances during the observation period.
+Noted that, Ethernet flow is detected as “known” flow due to a few numbers of packet and consistency appearances during the observation period.
 It can be improved by reducing the granularity of the observation period, such as every 0.1 seconds (in this paper, the observation period is 1 second).

 Comparison with Maximum Likelihood Estimator (MLE)

-We also compare relative sampling error in Maximum Likelihood Estimator (MLE) and confidence interval in the Kolmogorov-Smirnov test.
+Relative sampling error in Maximum Likelihood Estimator (MLE) and confidence interval in the Kolmogorov-Smirnov test were also compared.
 It may give an initial idea about the value of relative error and confidence interval for the same observed packet’s data.
 MLE’s relative sampling error relies on the number of packet’s samples (depends on the sampling rate and ratio), while the confidence interval relies on significant level (depends on the number of observation data).
-Finally, we can show an improvement in CDF-based analysis over MLE, and hopefully, a similar accuracy result with the MLE.
+Finally, an improvement in CDF-based analysis over MLE can be achieved, and hopefully, a similar accuracy result with the MLE.

 Conclusion

-In this paper, we describe an idea for CDF-based flow detection for network flow sampling and packet capturing.
+This paper describes an idea for CDF-based flow detection for network flow sampling and packet capturing.
 The result shows that the distance between flow’s and packet’s empirical CDF based rate distribution can be used to detect “known” and “unknown” flows with a most significant confidence level in distribution distance test.
 Known flows can be monitored using flow-level monitoring to reduce the overhead process, while unknown flows need to be captured packet-by-packet to increase accuracy.
-In the future, we canimplement this approach to monitor network traffic in real-time.
+In the future, this approach can be implemented to monitor network traffic in real-time.

 References

 A. C. Risdianto, J. W. Kim, "A balanced collection of flow visibility for effective SDN-coordinated flow clustering and tagging," in Proc.
-KICS (Korea Institute of Communications and Information Sciences) 2017 Winter Conference, Jeongseon, Korea, Jan.
-2017.
+Korea Inst.
+Commun.
+Inform.
+Sci.
+Winter Conf.
+2017, Jeongseon, Korea, 2017.

-S. Panchen, P. Phaal, N. McKee, 2001, “InMon corporation's sFlow: A method for monitoring traffic in switched and routed networks”.
+S. Panchen, P. Phaal, N. McKee (2001).
+InMon corporation's sFlow: A method for monitoring traffic in switched and routed networks.

 Y. Afek, A. B. Barr, S. L. Feibish, L. Schiff, “Sampling and large flow detection in SDN”, in Proc.
-SIGCOMM’15 Proceedings of the 2015 ACM Conference on Special Interest Group on Data Communication, pp. 345-346, London, United Kindom, August 2015.
+2015 ACM Special Interest Group Data Commun., London, UK, 2015, pp. 345-346.

-G. Cheng, Y. Tang, W. Ding (2007),“A double-sampling and hold based approach for accurate and efficient network flow monitoring”.
-In: Shi Y., van Albada G.D., Dongarra J., SlootP.M.A. (eds) Computational Science – ICCS 2007.
-ICCS 2007.
-Lecture Notes in Computer Science, vol 4490.
-Springer, Berlin, Heidelberg
+G. Cheng, Y. Tang, W. Ding, “A double-sampling and hold based approach for accurate and efficient network flow monitoring,” in Proc.
+Int.
+Conf.
+Computational Sci., China, 2007, pp. 857-864.

-J. M. C. Silva, P. Carvalho, S. R. Lima (2014),“A modular architecture for deploying self-adaptive traffic sampling”.
-In: Sperotto A., Doyen G., Latré S., Charalambides M., Stiller B. (eds) Monitoring and Securing Virtualized Networks and Services.
-AIMS 2014.
-Lecture Notes in Computer Science, vol 8508.
-Springer, Berlin, Heidelberg
+J. M. C. Silva, P. Carvalho, S. R. Lima, “A modular architecture for deploying self-adaptive traffic sampling,” in Proc.
+Int.
+Federation Inform.
+Process.
+Int.
+Conf.
+Autonomous Infrastructure Manage.
+Security, 2014, pp. 179-183.